Information About James - York tutor

 This is how 2 referees rated James:

-I am a 22-year old First class Biomedical Sciences graduate from Durham University, offering biology and chemistry tuition up to GCSE and A-Level standard.
+I am a 22-year old medical student at Hull York Medical School, with a first class biomedical sciences degree from Durham University.
+From September 2018 onwards, I will be offering biology and chemistry tuition up to GCSE and A-Level standard.
 In my lessons, I aim to utilise my patient and enthusiastic teaching approach in order to boost understanding, enjoyment, and importantly, exam success.
 Having experienced both of these sciences throughout my academic career, I understand that grasping certain concepts can be challenging, so I am more than happy to help!

 Since May 2018, I have accumulated approximately 40 hours of tutoring experience.
 This has all been thoroughly enjoyable, and has included working with students such as: